Notre Dame de Lourdes Church (Fall River, Massachusetts): First church: 1874-1893

-The Second Church 1891-1982
+Second church: 1891-1982

 On May 30, 1891 the cornerstone was laid on what was to be one of the largest and most beautiful churches in New England.
-In December 1894 the lower church was completed and ready for use, much to the relief of the parish whose wooden church burnt a year earlier.
+In December 1894, the lower church was completed and ready for use, much to the relief of the parish whose wooden church burnt a year earlier.
 For the new church, Destremps designed "A system of trusses, beams, buttresses and metal rods with turnbuckles" to channel the weight of the roof directly down through the granite walls and leave an unobstructed view of the interior of the church.
 M.J.
 Castagnoli, a master sculptor, was commissioned to do the plaster work on the columns, cornices, and bas-reliefs that decorated the church.
-Master artist Ludovic Cremonini created 18 majestic oil paintings which adorned the walls and ceilings, including his interpretation of Rapheal's "Last Judgement", which was one of the largest paintings in the northeast.
-In 1906 the giant pipe organ manufactured by the Brothers Casavant of St. Hyacinthe was installed and in November 29 of that year the church was officially dedicated.
+The master artist, Ludovic Cremonini, created 18 majestic oil paintings which adorned the walls and ceilings, including his interpretation of Rapheal's "Last Judgement", which was one of the largest paintings in the northeast.
+In 1906, the giant pipe organ manufactured by the Brothers Casavant of St. Hyacinthe was installed, and on November 29 of that year the church was officially dedicated.

 At 310 feet, the twin steeples were the second tallest in the United States at the time of their construction.
 The building of the church cost a total of $315,000.00.
 The church building was meant to evoke the Notre Dame de Paris.